55+ Best Instagram Spots in San Francisco for Unique Photos

 San Francisco Photo Spots: Homes

-One thing San Francisco does not have a shortage of, is uniquely decorated and colorful homes.
+One thing San Francisco does not have a shortage of is uniquely decorated and colorful homes.
 We already discussed the painted ladies, but I just want to highlight a few more unique San Francisco homes.

 Haight Ashbury Homes

-In the 1960s musicians like Janis Joplin, Bob Marley, and the Grateful Dead called the Haight Ashbury home.
-Since then, their homes are something of a tourist destination.
-The Grateful Dead house is a bit dark and eerie looking from the outside, Janis Joplin’s is a fun bright pink, and Bob Marley’s is a deep red.
+In the 1960s, musicians like Janis Joplin, Bob Marley, and the Grateful Dead called the Haight Ashbury home.
+Since then, their homes have become tourist destinations.
+The Grateful Dead house is a bit dark and eerie looking from the outside; Janis Joplin’s is a fun bright pink, and Bob Marley’s is a deep red.
 For some reason, I feel like this works for their previous tenants.
-If you decide to go check out these homes, remember they’re currently private residences so please respect that.

 Haight Ashbury Victorian homes